juwaireyya/AUTOMATED-COVID-19-DETECTION-USING-CHEST-X-RAY/README.md

 ## Contact

-Do not hesitate to contact with us if you have any questions.
+Do not hesitate to contact with the team members if you have any questions.

 - Juwaireyya Mohammed Aljohani, juwaireyyaaljohani@gmail.com